grip-on-software/monetdb-import/Database_structure.md

         available from the API source.

--   **commit_comment**: A comment attached to a version in the Git repository.
-Note that the comment may be part of a review of a merge request, but this is not directly visible from the data.
+-   **commit_comment**: A comment in the review system attached to a code version from the Git repository.
+Note that the comment may be part of a review of a merge request, but this may not always be directly visible from the data.
 The table has no keys; in order to check if a certain row already exists, all fields (except perhaps updated_date) should be included into the query.
     -   **repo_id** - INT - reference to repo.id: Repository for which
         this note is added.
     -   **version_id** - VACHAR(100) - reference to commits.version_id:
         Commit to which this note is added.
     -   **request_id** - INT - reference to merge_request.request_id:
-        Merge request to which this note is added.
+        Internal identifier of the merge request to which this note is added.
 This is 0 if the merge request cannot be deduced or the comment does not belong to a request.
     -   **thread_id** - INT: Identifier of the thread to which this comment belongs.
-If threading information is not provided by the VCS, then this is 0.
+If threading is not supported by the review system or the information is not provided by the API, then this is 0.
     -   **note_id** - INT: Internal identifier of the note.
 This is 0 if
         the instance does not provide unique identifiers to commit comments.
     -   **parent_id** - INT - reference to commit_comment.note_id: The
         note to which this comment is a reply.
 The parent note has the same repository, request and thread identifiers as this note.
-If threading information is not provided by the VCS, then this is 0.
+If threading is not supported by the review system or the information is not provided by the API, then this is 0.
     -   **author_id** - INT - reference to vcs_developer.alias_id:
         Identifier of the developer who wrote the commit comment.
     -   **comment** - TEXT: Plain text comment message of the note.